shivaninja/sampledff/README.md

 Notes

-This project is intended as a foundational demonstration of embedded C programming principles and does not rely on platform-specific features or operating system services.
+This project is intended as a submission for TAMIZH Internship role.